peteraritchie/peteraritchie.github.io/input/posts/2023-06-15-http-and-etag-header-fields.md

 #### If-Modified-Since

-When used with `GET` or `HEAD`, the `If-Modified-Since` header field imposes the precondition _respond with `412` and not with an entity representation if the modification date of the identified resource is not more recent than the date provided_. **Use `If-Modified-Since` to avoid re-transferring the same data**.
+When used with `GET` or `HEAD`, the `If-Modified-Since` header field imposes the precondition _respond with `304 (Not Modified)` and not with an entity representation if the modification date of the identified resource is not more recent than the date provided_. **Use `If-Modified-Since` to avoid re-transferring the same data**.

 ### `409 (Conflict)`